 In the above statement, if we do not use the WHERE clause, then our update query will update age for all the columns of the table to 18.

+Updating Multiple Columns

+We can also update values of multiple columns using a single UPDATE statement.

+UPDATE student SET name='Abhi', age=17 where s_id=103;

+The above command will update two columns of the record which has s_id 103.